-IN THE CLASSROOM: Mann is an ecology and evolutionary biology major and is working toward an environmental studies minor.
-She owns a GPA greater than 3.20 and was named to the 2016 and '17 Pac-12 All-Academic honorable mention team.
+IN THE CLASSROOM: Mann is an ecology and evolutionary biology.
+She owns a GPA greater than 3.30 and was named to the Pac-12 All-Academic honorable mention team three times.

 PERSONAL: Karina Lynn Mann was born on February 9, 1997 in Louisville, Colo.
 She is the daughter of Rick and Viki Mann and has two sisters, Jessie and Elissa, her twin, who is also a member of the CU cross country and track and field team.
 She enjoys snowboarding, listening to music, playing with her dog and anything outdoors.